 Our Analysis and Test Results

 We tested boil time by pouring 4 cups of 57° F water into the kettle and suspending a digital thermometer in the water and closing the lid.
-We then turned on the machine at the same time as we started a stopwatch.
-The COSORI CO108-NK reached a rolling boil at 4 mins, 58 sec.
+Next, we initiate the boil and simultaneously start the timer.
+The Cosori reached a rolling boil at 4 minutes, 58 seconds.
 Not exactly a record time, but not too bad either.

-Our pouring test is actually a measure of how well the kettle brews a proper pour over cup of coffee.
+Our pouring test is actually a measure of how well the kettle brews a proper pour-over cup of coffee.
 The process requires precise timing and that timing depends on being able to consistently control the flow of water discharged from the kettle into the grounds.
-Having a gooseneck and an angled handle give this model a real advantage in this test.
-However, in comparison to other gooseneck models it's a bit rough and requires a bit more attention paid to the task for satisfactory results.
+Having a gooseneck and an angled handle give this model a distinct advantage in this test.
+However, in comparison to other gooseneck models, it's a bit rough and requires a bit more attention paid to the task for satisfactory results.
 Nonetheless, it is way better than a pitcher-style machine.

 Ease of Use Features

 - Temperature selection: Presets - 170º, 180º, 195º, 205º, 212º

 - Automatic shutoff: Yes

 - Water level indicator: Max line inside